Saquib764/omini-kontext/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](LICENSE)

+## Updates
+- Qwen-Image-Edit support added.
+Spatial character insertion model available on HF(link below). this is experimental model, and not yet trained on large dataset.
+It sometimes insert duplicate characters.
-Update: This repository includes nodes and patches for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that are compatible with the [Nunchaku](https://github.com/nunchaku-tech/ComfyUI-nunchaku/tree/v0.3.4) extension.
+- This repository includes nodes and patches for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that are compatible with the [Nunchaku](https://github.com/nunchaku-tech/ComfyUI-nunchaku/tree/v0.3.4) extension.
 So you can use nunchaku version of Flux Kontext model with Omini Kontext at lightning speed.

 ## 🚀 Live Demo